 There is definitely a wide range of activities and accommodations at these Gettysburg campgrounds, so it really comes down to your personal preferences.

-Some of these campgrounds are located a few miles outside of Gettysburg and some are practically on the Gettysburg battlefield.
+Some of these campgrounds near downtown Gettysburg are located a few miles outside of the town and some are practically on the Gettysburg battlefield.

 All of the campgrounds are close to the Gettysburg National Military Park and none are more than a few miles from the Visitor Center.